TNC Driver Fact Sheet

 Driver Fact Sheet Purpose

-The purpose of this fact sheet is to provide an overview of the Clean Miles Standard as well as assist transportation network companies (TNC) drivers with understanding the resources and incentives to help transition into electric vehicles.
+The purpose of this fact sheet is to provide an overview of the Clean Miles Standard as well as assist transportation network company (TNC) drivers with understanding the resources and incentives to help transition into zero-emission vehicles.

 What is the Clean Miles Standard Program?

 The Clean Miles Standard Program, also known as CMS, is a regulation developed by the California Air Resources Board (CARB) and implemented by the California Public Utilities Commission (CPUC) that seeks to reduce greenhouse gas (GHG) emissions from passenger ride-hailing services operated by TNCs such as Uber and Lyft.
-With CARB’s vehicle emissions expertise and authority and CPUC’s authority over TNC permits in the state, the Clean Miles Standard is a joint effort to gradually increase zero emission vehicles used by TNC drivers and reduce GHG emissions.
-The regulation establishes vehicle electrification and GHG emission reduction targets that TNCs are required to meet.
+With CARB’s vehicle emissions expertise and authority and the CPUC’s authority over TNC permits in the state, the Clean Miles Standard is a joint effort to gradually increase zero-emission vehicles used by TNC drivers and reduce GHG emissions.
+The regulation establishes zero-emission vehicle miles traveled targets and GHG emission reduction targets that TNCs are required to meet.

 Who is subject to CMS?